-Employees that are empowered to take ownership and build trust foster a culture of accountability.
+Employees that are empowered to take ownership foster a culture of accountability.
 If accountability is centered on taking initiative, it also needs to focus on following through and getting the things done that were promised.
 Using this line of thinking, leaders need to be to foster accountability from the get-go.
 Employees need to know that they are relied on to get their work done, and there isn’t much flexibility.

 Problem solving is a skill that can build accountability.
 It’s tough to hold being accountable so high when employees are not sure where to go when they reach a dead-end.
 Leaders and management must teach the required skills they need, and make absolutely sure they know how to do the job you expect them to.